marwahaha/FaceJS/README.md

 # CSS

-Idea was to put all stiling elements to css.
+Idea was to put all styling elements to css.
 It is possible to change size of rectangles and animations only by use of CSS.
 Unfortunately in can't be done with fill colors (for now it is just too complicated, but possible).

 # SVG